 Senior executives participate in the same benefit plan as all other administrative staff.
-For those senior executives over the age of 65, who are no longer eligible for insured benefits, VIU has created a health spending account with the premiums that would have been paid for insured benefits.
 Senior executives (with exception of the President and Vice-Chancellor) are eligible for six weeks' vacation, as are all other administrative staff.
-The President and Vice Chancellor is granted eight weeks of vacation.
+The President and Vice Chancellor is granted eight weeks of vacation, which is in line with the amount of vacation that VIU faculty receive.
 Again, the benefit, pension and vacation periods mirror post-secondary standards, thus supporting our approved Compensation Philosophy.